theanor/idc-aoc-2022-theanor/README.md

-## aoc2020-template
+## Advent of Code 2022

-My solutions for the [Advent of Code](https://adventofcode.com/) ObjectScript contest.
+My solutions for the [Advent of Code](https://adventofcode.com/) ObjectScript 2022 contest.

 Season's greetings !